Adiposis dolorosa

 Dr. Francis Xavier Dercum was a physician in the United States who headed the University of Pennsylvania’s Neurological Clinic and was the personal physician to President Wilson.
 Dercum first described in 1888(1) a group of signs and symptoms that now bear his name, Dercum’s disease (DD).
-Of note here is that Dercum’s disease is more of a syndrome than a disease, so I prefer the term adiposis dolorosa (AD) when writing about it; however, in casual conversation or by e-mail, I revert to using the abbreviation, DD.
-The reason for this is that I think adiposis dolorosa is a syndrome because it has several clinically recognizable features, signs, and symptoms that are characteristic of it and that tend to occur together, so that the presence of one feature, for example, painful fat, can alert a physician or patient to the presence of the others.
+Of note here is that Dercum’s disease is more of a syndrome than a disease (because it has several clinically recognizable features, signs, and symptoms that are characteristic of it and that tend to occur together), so while the term adiposis dolorosa may be correct, the term Dercum's disease is more often used and the acronym, DD, much easier to say.
 More importantly than which name we use, however, is that we increase recognition of this syndrome by physicians and patients; I think the names adiposis dolorosa and Dercum’s disease will both stay in use.

-Adiposis dolorosa is a syndrome of painful growths in subcutaneous fat.
+Dercum's disease is a syndrome of painful growths in subcutaneous fat.
 The fatty growths can occur anywhere in subcutaneous fat from scalp to plantar surface of the foot, are unencapsulated, soft, sometimes occurring as small nodules, and other times are difficult to remove in entirety because of their expansive growth(2).
-The onset of AD can be rapid or insidious and progressive beginning most often in the third decade(2) with fatigue(3, 4) and pain unresponsive to analgesics(5).
-Obesity is common in AD with some describing rapid weight gain(6).
-Some cases of AD are familial(5, 7, 8).
-Pain in AD is difficult to treat(5) and although surgical resection or liposuction improves pain, growths recur in 50%(2).
-The etiology of AD is unknown, although metabolic or autoimmune components have been proposed(2, 5).
+The onset of DD can be rapid or insidious and progressive beginning most often in the third decade(2) with fatigue(3, 4) and pain unresponsive to analgesics(5).
+Obesity is common in DD with some describing rapid weight gain(6).
+Some cases of DD are familial(5, 7, 8).
+Pain in DD is difficult to treat(5) and although surgical resection or liposuction improves pain, growths recur in 50%(2).
+The etiology of DD is unknown, although metabolic or autoimmune components have been proposed(2, 5).

 References